Giving to Israel

 How can I donate stock?

-by phone, email, or live chat, and we'll provide you with the details of our Fidelity investment account.
+by phone, email, or live chat by clicking on the button to your right, and we'll provide you with the details of our Fidelity investment account.
 You can transfer the ownership of the stock online, and you'll receive a fully tax-deductible receipt for the market value of the stock at the moment of transfer.

 If you're an American, you'll receive the tax-receipt from America Gives, Inc., a US 501c3 public charity.
 If you're Canadian, you'll receive the tax-receipt from Canada Charity Partners, a Canadian charity.
 And if you're British, you'll receive the tax-receipt from UK Gives, a British charity.